-request is made in writing indicating whether the request is for one or more particular services, transactions or products.
-Scotiabank London does not undertake any investment service or activity with any Retail Clients, so only orders received from Professional Clients are within the scope of the Standard.
+The Best Execution Obligation only applies to orders received from Retail and Professional Clients, not Eligible Counterparties as defined in MiFID II client categorisation.
+However, an Eligible Counterparty may request to be treated as a Professional Client if the request is made in writing indicating whether the request is for one or more particular services, transactions or products.
+SIDAC does not undertake any investment service or activity with any Retail Clients, so only orders received from Professional Clients are within the scope of the Standard.